Born: October 6, 1906 in Philadelphia, PA, USA

 production of Sunrise.
 It was to be directed by German director Frederich Wilhelm Murnau, who

-"A Trip to Tilsit".
-Janet played a country wife whose husband (George O'Brien) falls under the
+Trip to Tilsit".
+Janet played a country wife whose husband (George O'Brien) falls under the spell of

-spell of a visiting woman from the city (Margaret Livingston).
-She convinces him to kill his wife
+a visiting woman from the city (Margaret Livingston).
+She convinces him to kill his wife and run

-and run away with her.
-He nearly carries out the dreaded deed but thinks better of the situation
+away with her.
+He nearly carries out the dreaded deed but thinks better of the situation and the

-and the couple renews their wedding vows and spends a joyful day in the city.
-On the way home, a
+couple renews their wedding vows and spends a joyful day in the city.
+On the way home, a storm

-storm rises and she nearly drowns but survives and opens her eyes just as the sun rises the next
+rises and she nearly drowns but survives and opens her eyes just as the sun rises the next morning.

-John Golden/Austin Strong stage success and every actress in Hollywood had screen tested for the
+Golden/Austin Strong stage success and every actress in Hollywood had screen tested for the lead

-lead role of the young heroine Diane.
-Director Frank Borzage had observed Janet playing the
+role of the young heroine Diane.
+Director Frank Borzage had observed Janet playing the wedding

-wedding scene in a film the previous year called The Return of Peter Grimm and is reported to
+scene in a film the previous year called The Return of Peter Grimm and is reported to have decided

-have decided to cast her as Diane on the spot.
-Handsome Charles Farrell would play the strapping
+to cast her as Diane on the spot.
+Handsome Charles Farrell would play the strapping young hero

 Physically, Janet and Charles were ideal for their roles.
 She was tiny, standing all of five feet and